RUISA framework

 Make ownership, handoffs, and operating responsibility explicit across teams and layers.

-Bring the live operational picture into one disciplined view leaders can trust.
+Bring the operational picture into one disciplined view leaders can trust.

 Support faster, safer action when timing, escalation, and clarity matter most.